 Graded evaluations in this course are on a points system.
-You will receive points for each assignment you complete and post to your Google Drive folder.
-The number of points you receive are based on how well your work meets the criteria articulated on the assignment sheet.
-All assignments will have grading criteria available to you.
-High-value assignments, like projects, will come with a rubric.
+You will receive points for each assignment based on how well it meets the criteria articulated on the assignment sheet.
+All assignments will have grading criteria.
+High-value assignments will come with a rubric.